andruschak/3d-printing/README.md

 ### Safety

 There is a lot of buzz on the Internet regarding this machine and it's potential hazards.
 It is highly recommended by the online community to perform some upgrades.
+I will cover, securing cabling for the hotbed and extruder, installing a mosfet and flashing the firmware.

-#### Hardware
+##### Hardware

 Secure moving cables to prevent movement fatigue on the connectors to the bed and extruder.